 A gardener working at a property nearby helped pull Stéphanie out of the passenger side window. "'Please get help, call the palace, I'm Princess Stephanie, call my father and get help,'" she remembered saying.

-Nearly 100 million people watched Princess Grace's funeral, which was attended by Cary Grant, race care driver Jackie Stewart, U.S. first lady Nancy Reagan and other dignitaries from all over the world, on television.
+Nearly 100 million people watched Princess Grace's televised funeral, which was attended by Princess Diana, Cary Grant, race care driver Jackie Stewart, U.S. First Lady Nancy Reagan and other dignitaries from all over the world.